joinpursuit/AC_4_Web/units/deepdive/lessons/es6_part1/es6_part1.md

 * Some very old code exists on the web.
 Removing support for old features would result in many websites breaking.
 Therefore, new javascript versions add features, but nothing is removed.

 * We want our code to run on all browsers.
 Also, many users have old versions of browsers.
-If we want to use ES6 (or later versions) in our code, we only two options:
+If we want to use ES6 (or later versions) in our code, we have two options:
-1. We can either wait until no one in our target audience uses a non-ES6 engine anymore.
+1. We can wait until no one in our target audience uses a non-ES6 engine anymore.
 2. We can compile ES6+ to ES5 and use it now.
 This will be discussed later on.

 #### ES6 in Node

-* Since node runs on the developers machine, we do not depent on browsers or users.
-To support much of ES6, the developer simply needs to upgrade their node version of node.
+* Since node runs on the developer's machine, we do not depend on browsers or users.
+To support much of ES6, the developer simply needs to upgrade their version of node.
 [Check node.green for a compatibility table](http://node.green/).

 #### ES2015